 - Flexible payment plans available; we can spread out the cost weekly or monthly.

 - A portion of your fee is a tax-deductible donation to the Food Bank ($100/full share; $50/half share)

 - You receive a full or half share of produce each week.

-- Shares are picked up weekly at the Cool Springs Farmers’ Market, the Food Bank of Delaware in Newark or the Milford Farmers’ Market.
-More pick-up locations may be added!
+- Shares are picked up weekly at the Cool Springs Farmers’ Market (Thursdays), the Food Bank of Delaware in Newark (Thursdays), the Food Bank of Delaware in Milford (Wednesdays) or the Downtown Dover Farmers Market (Wednesdays).